Find Me Guilty

 Find Me Guilty is a 2006 American courtroom comedy-drama film co-written and directed by Sidney Lumet.
 The film is based on the true story of the longest Mafia trial in American history.
-Much of the courtroom testimony was taken from the original court transcripts.
+Much of the courtroom dialogue was taken from the original court transcripts.
 Vin Diesel stars as Jackie DiNorscio, a New Jersey mobster who is on trial with 19 of his colleagues for racketeering.
 A wrench is thrown into the system when DiNorscio fires his lawyer and decides to represent himself.
 The film also stars Peter Dinklage, Linus Roache, Alex Rocco, and Ron Silver.

 Plot

-In the mid 1980s, Mafia soldier Jackie DiNorscio (Vin Diesel) and 19 of his peers have been waiting a year for their federal racketeering trial to begin.
-While out on bail, Jackie is shot by his drug addict cousin Tony Compagna (Raúl Esparza).
-Afraid of being killed by the extended mob family run by Nick Calabrese (Alex Rocco), Tony agrees to be a government witness for district attorney Sean Kierney (Linus Roache).
+In the mid 1980s, Lucchese crime family New Jersey faction soldier Jackie DiNorscio and 19 of his peers have been waiting a year for their federal racketeering trial to begin.
+While out on bail, Jackie is shot by his drug addict cousin Tony Compagna.
+Afraid of being killed by the extended mob family run by Nick Calabrese, Tony agrees to be a government witness for district attorney Sean Kierney.
 Shortly after, Jackie is arrested and sentenced to 22–30 years in prison after being set up in an unrelated drug sting by the DEA.
 Kierney tries to pressure Jackie into cooperating with the government against his codefendants in order to get an early release date, but Jackie flatly refuses.

 Upset over the results of his previous trial, Jackie fires his lawyer and decides to represent himself.
 This adds to the burdens of the court, already having to deal with 20 defendants and their lawyers.
-Judge Sidney Finestein (Ron Silver) strongly advises against it, but lead defense attorney Ben Klandis (Peter Dinklage) agrees to assist Jackie.
+Judge Sidney Finestein strongly advises against it, but lead defense attorney Ben Klandis agrees to assist Jackie.
 Both Klandis and Kierney recognize Jackie's ability to charm the jury, but his arrogant, vulgar behavior eventually starts irritating everyone.
 As revenge, Kierney arranges for Jackie to have all of his prison privileges revoked.
 No one is more upset than Nick, who believes Jackie will cost them the trial and threatens to sever himself from the case.
 As weeks turn into months, the court case evolves into a marathon affair.
 Kierney wants Jackie kicked off the case, but Judge Finestein reluctantly agrees to keep the trial going.
 Jackie realizes he has gone too far and apologizes to the judge.